pkniedi/dotfiles/nvim/after/ftplugin/README.md

 ### FormatMarkdown

-Formats the file such that the text is not longer than the specified textwidth  dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddd
+Formats the file such that the text is not longer than the specified textwidth

+## TODO

+Add proper folding method for headings.

 ## Keymaps